 How can we clarify roles among leadership in a small, but growing, consulting/technology company?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.First, realize you are still a relatively small company and too much emphasis is being placed on a seeming need for titles.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.First, realize you are still a relatively small company and too much emphasis is being placed on a seeming need for titles.
 The real need is to generate business and to draw up an organizational chart of how your business will look when you get to the size you want the business to be.
 Your name will be in the COO box--but it will be in others as well.
 And until you are big enough to hire for those positions, you will need to fill those roles (and others will need to fill their multiple roles as well).

 The key is to find a model that works for your company, in your industry, and realize that there have to be people working in specific roles being led by one leader--not necessarily by multiple managers.